crystal-crash/dreamfall/README.md

 ## Setup

 1. Download dreamwall.
-You can use git, or download and unzip https://github.com/chromakode/streamwall/archive/main.zip
+You can use git, etc
 2. Open the dreamwall directory in a console
    - In Windows, the LTS install from nodejs.org will install a program called "Node.js command prompt."
 Open this program; Command Prompt and Powershell may not have the correct environment variables.
 Once it's open, change directories to where you extracted the file, e.g., `> cd c:\Users\<myname>\Downloads\streamwall\`
    - On MacOS, you should be able to use the default system terminal or other terminals like iTerm2 as long as a sufficient version of Node is installed.
 With that open, change directories to where you extracted the file, e.g., `> cd ~/Downloads/streamwall`
 3. Run the following command: `npm install`

-## To Start Streamwall
+## To Start dreamwall

 1. Using a terminal/console window as described above, go to the dreamwall directory, and run `npm run start-local`
 2. This will open a black stream window and a browser window.
 The default username and password are 'sleep'.
 3. Use the browser window to load or control streams.
-The initial list not be populated.
+The initial list will not be populated.
 4. If you enter the same stream code in multiple cells, it will merge them together for a larger stream.

 ## Configuration